Four Months Later

 And Dad?

-Three weeks without word.
-Yoo tried not to worry.
-The academy claimed Reaper's Squad was in a communication blackout zone—deep dungeon clearance, no external contact.
+Three weeks without word from his dad, Yoo tried not to worry about it, The academy claimed Reaper's Squad was in a communication blackout zone, deep dungeon clearance, no external contact.

 "All done," the doctor said, removing sensors.
 "You're healthy.
-Remarkably so.
-Whatever you are, your body is adapting perfectly."
+Remarkably so, your body is adjusting perfectly."

 The doctor left.
-Ji-hye entered immediately—she'd been waiting outside, as always.
+Ji-hye entered immediately, she was just waiting outside, as always.

 "Ready for training?" she asked.

-Yoo nodded.
-At two-year-old physical development, he could walk, run, speak in full sentences (though he deliberately kept it simple), and had enough motor control for basic combat training.
+Yoo nodded, at one and half-year-old physical development, he could walk, run, speak in full sentences ( he deliberately kept it simple), and had enough motor control for basic combat training.

-Twenty children.
-Ages 3–7 physically, though some were chronologically younger thanks to Core Surge acceleration.
+I the training Yard that early Morning, there were Twenty children, most between the ages 3–7 physically, though some were chronologically younger thanks to Core Surge acceleration.

-All of them anomalies.
-Special cases.
-Prodigies who'd manifested abilities too early, grown too fast, shown intelligence beyond their years.
+All of them anomalies also known as special cases or prodigies who happened to manifest abilities too early, grown too fast, or shown intelligence beyond their years.

-Yoo was the youngest chronologically.
-But mid-range physically.
+Yoo was the youngest of them chronologically, but mid-range physically.

-The instructor—a scarred Gold-rank named Sergeant Park—surveyed them with barely concealed contempt.
+The instructor, a scarred Gold-rank named Sergeant Park, he surveyed them with barely concealed contempt.

 "You're all freaks," he announced.
-"Accidents.
-Mistakes.
-The only reason you're here instead of dissection tables is because you might be useful.
-Might.
-So prove it.
-Basic forms.
+"Accidents, mistakes.
+The only reason you're here instead of dissection tables is because you might be useful, you might, so prove it, we'll start with the basic forms.
 Begin!"

-Yoo performed adequately.
-Not perfectly—that would draw attention.
-But competently enough to avoid punishment.
+Yoo performed adequately, not exactly perfect, doing that would draw attention, but competently enough to avoid punishment.

-"This is necessary.
-Physical conditioning builds foundation.
-Your infant body requires extensive training to match your mental capabilities."
+"This is necessary for physical conditioning builds foundation.
+Your body requires extensive training to match your mental capabilities."

 "You're weird," she stated.